Wolf3s/xbmc4xbox-python/python/Doc/library/argparse.rst

    created and how they are assigned.
 See the documentation for :meth:`add_argument` for details.

-   * args_ - List of strings to parse.
-The default is taken from :data:`sys.argv`.

-   * namespace_ - An object to take the attributes.
-The default is a new empty :class:`Namespace` object.
+   By default, the argument strings are taken from :data:`sys.argv`, and a new empty :class:`Namespace` object is created for the attributes.

 Option value syntax